Holographic signatures of resolved cosmological singularities: Improved CFT correlators from quantum gravity

 We have recalled in the previous section that the singularity occurring in the classical Kasner metric leads to a pole in the two-point correlator of the dual CFT at horizon scale.
 It was already discussed in \cite{EngelhardtFurtherHolographicInvestigations} that quantum gravity effects might smoothen out this pole and render the the two-point correlator finite at non-vanishing spatial separation.
 In this section, we want to give an explicit example for this.
 Our strategy is to consider effective spacetimes emerging from quantum gravity and to continue using the geodesic approximation therein.
 This should be justified in a region where the theory behaves like a classical gravitational theory with higher curvature corrections (see however the comment section \ref{sec:Comments}).
 A similar strategy was already used in \cite{AshtekarCovariantEntropyBound} to show that the covariant holographic entropy bound \cite{BoussoACovariantEntropy} can be satisfied in presence of a singularity that has been resolved by quantum effects.

 Since the 5d metric \be ds_5^2 = \frac{1}{z^2} \left( dz^2+ds_4^2(t) \right) \ee is singular only in its four-dimensional part and the 5d-Einstein equations with negative cosmological constant imply that $ds_4^2$ is Ricci-flat, we can look for a quantum corrected version of $ds_4^2$ using 4d quantum gravity with vanishing cosmological constant.
 This means that we keep the components of the metric in $z$-direction classical since no Planck regime curvatures are associated with them (we take the cosmological constant to be small enough for this to be true), and only quantise the components orthogonal to the $z$-direction.
 A more subtle but important choice in the quantisation prescription determining the magnitude of the quantum effects in the 4d/5d interplay is discussed in section \ref{sec:Comments}.
 The choice in this matter made here is motivated by allowing for analytic computations in the following, and is not the most natural one.
-We consider the diagonal 4d-metric \be ds_4^2 = - dt^2 + a(t)^2 d x^2 + \ldots, ~~~~~~ a(t) = \frac{\amin}{\lambda^{p}} \left(t^2 + \lambda^2 \right)^{p/2} \ee as a quantum corrected Kasner metric, where $\ldots$ refers to the other spatial directions which (may) have different Kasner exponents. $\amin$ denotes the (extremal) value that the scale factor takes at $t=0$. $\lambda$ measures the scale at which quantum gravity effects become important.
+A companion paper \cite{BodendorferHolographicSignaturesOf2} will deal with improved metrics using numerical techniques.
+Here, we consider the diagonal 4d-metric \be ds_4^2 = - dt^2 + a(t)^2 d x^2 + \ldots, ~~~~~~ a(t) = \frac{\amin}{\lambda^{p}} \left(t^2 + \lambda^2 \right)^{p/2} \ee as a quantum corrected Kasner metric, where $\ldots$ refers to the other spatial directions which (may) have different Kasner exponents. $\amin$ denotes the (extremal) value that the scale factor takes at $t=0$. $\lambda$ measures the scale at which quantum gravity effects become important, i.e. it contains $\hbar$.
 For $\lambda>0$, the classical singularity is resolved.
 In the double scaling limit $\lambda \rightarrow 0$ with $\amin / \lambda^{p} = 1 $, the classical Kasner solution with $a(t) = t^{p}$ is obtained.
 The time of bounce (extremal scale factor) has been chosen to be $t=0$, but can be set to any time $t_0$ by the replacement $t \mapsto t-t_0$ in all formulas.